DDexxeDD/phtree-c-demo/README.md

 ## About

-This is a demonstration of a multimap PH-Tree.
+This is a demonstration of using a PH-Tree as a spatial hash.
 The entries in the tree represent 64x64 pixel cells, which store references to 2D points.
 Points are randomly generated, and placed in the proper cell on creation.

 The PH-Tree implementation is in the `external/phtree` folder.